The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 In Nigeria, it is the holy grail of the country’s economy.
 A shift in its global price sends the nation nose-diving into a recession.
 But despite this, the country has a crude oil production capacity of about 2.5 million barrels a day, leaving Nigeria as Africa’s largest producer of crude oil and the sixth largest producer in the world.

-The implication of these figures shows that Nigeria’s excessive crude oil deposit and extraction activities have created a major business opportunity for people who intend to venture into the crude oil brokerage business in the country.
+The implication of these figures show that Nigeria’s excessive crude oil deposit and extraction activities have created a major business opportunity for people who intend to venture into the crude oil brokerage business in the country.

 By far, crude oil brokerage is one of the most profitable oil and gas segments for entrepreneurs who have no money to venture into the trade.
-Since it involves arranging a transaction for a commission of at least $1 per barrel, it makes it an excessively lucrative venture for crude oil brokers who land major crude oil supply contracts.
+Since it involves arranging a transaction for a commission of about $1 per barrel, it makes it an excessively lucrative venture for crude oil brokers who land major crude oil supply contracts.

 According to the oecd.org, “Crude oil production is defined as the quantities of oil extracted from the ground after the removal of inert matter or impurities.”

 Crude oil brokerage is the arrangement of a transaction between a crude oil buyer and a crude oil seller for a commission when the deal is executed.
-A crude oil broker who acts a seller or buyer becomes a principal party to the crude oil transaction.
+A crude oil broker who acts as a seller or buyer becomes a principal party to the crude oil transaction.

-- The buyer would be asked to show proof of finance before shipment is made
+- The buyer would be asked to show proof of finance before shipment is made.

-- You can venture into crude oil brokerage by partnering with a person who has an allocation from the government
+- You can venture into crude oil brokerage by partnering with a person who has an allocation from the government or that buys on OFF-OPEC basis.

-- Crude oil is measured in barrels
+- Crude oil is measured in barrels.

 Business Opportunities In Crude Oil Brokerage